Stratosphere (Duster album): Reception and legacy

 On its release, Mark Richard-San from Pitchfork wrote a favorable review of Stratosphere, describing it as "dirty and distorted" but "as pretty as a gaseous sunrise on Venus," with "dreamy vocals...floating at you from across the void".
 The Olympians Tucker Peteril wrote that, though the music was "not stunning in its originality", Stratosphere was "a joy to listen to", and commended Duster's ability to balance subtlety with simplicity.
 Paul Primrose of The Rocket praised Duster's ability to craft a cohesive and conceptually unified album rather than a mere collection of songs.

 In retrospective reviews, AllMusic's Tim Sendra gave the album a perfect score, describing it as "aptly named", noting its ability to navigate "outer space and inner space" with a drifting, exploratory tone.
 Sendra compared with band with Codeine and called "Echo, Bravo" the "highlight of the record".
 Writing for CBS News, Kevin L. Jones described Stratosphere as a "highly influential" debut that has continued to resonate with listeners decades after its initial release.
 He characterized the album as "chock full of simple, slow indie/shoegaze songs" that alternate between "very loud and heavy" and "whisper quiet" dynamics.

 Prior to the 2020s, Duster was regarded as a niche act.
 Critics such as Ian Cohen from Stereogum in 2018 described them as a "low-key legacy" and "your favorite indie band's favorite indie band".
 Music journalist Mark Richardson noted in 2019 that the group "are not, were not, and never will be, a 'big' band".
 Stratosphere has since been referred to as a "cult classic" and an influential entry in the lo-fi and slowcore genres.
 The band's renewed visibility in the 2020s has been attributed largely to the social media platform TikTok, where content tagged #duster accumulated over 1.3 billion views by December 2023, a figure comparable to other widely recognized musical acts.
-As of December 2023, the band had approximately 4.3 million monthly listeners on Spotify.
-On October 26, 2023, "Inside Out" was certified Gold by the Recording Industry Association of America (RIAA) and has accumulated over 179 million streams on Spotify as of December 2023.
+On December 3, 2025, "Inside Out" was certified Platinum by the RIAA, recognizing one million equivalent sales of the song.
 The album has since been cited as an influence on artists and bands such as Ricky Eat Acid, Peaer, Girlpool, Hovvdy, Ovlov, and Alex G. The solo project Sign Crushes Motorist, created by Liam McCay, has cited Duster as a primary influence, with the project name itself referencing a Duster song.